awsdocs/aws-java-developer-guide/doc_source/getting-started-signup.rst

    limitations under the License.

 ######################################
-Sign Up for AWS and create an IAM User
+Sign Up for AWS and Create an IAM User
 ######################################

 To use the |sdk-java| to access |AWSlong| (AWS), you will need an AWS account and AWS credentials.